jfletcher20/commitment-issues/README.md

 3. Choose token name and leave the rest as default (Public repositories)
 4. Copy the token and put it in your .env (GITHUB_TOKEN=)

-## Testing the endpoint
+## Testing the endpoints

-Enter http://localhost:3066/fetch-commits?repoUrl= with the chosen public repository URL and it will display last X commit messages in JSON format (currently limited to 20 messages).
+Enter http://localhost:3066/fetch-commits?repoUrl= with the chosen public repository URL and it will display last X commit messages (hash, header, body) in JSON format (currently limited to 20 messages).

+Enter http://localhost:3066/analyze-commits?repoUrl= with the chosen public repository URL and it will display LLM suggestions for the last X commits.